NSW Housing Board Building, Grosvenor Street, The Rocks: Heritage listing

-The building at 16-18 Grosvenor Street, The Rocks has important social associations for the State and the local community due to its role as headquarters for the Resumed Properties Department and to house other government departments including: Agriculture, Prisons and for a short time Government Housing Office.
+The building at 16–18 Grosvenor Street, The Rocks has important social associations for the State and the local community due to its role as headquarters for the Resumed Properties Department and to house other government departments including: Agriculture, Prisons and for a short time Government Housing Office.
 The building meets this criterion at State level providing evidence of government practices through the middle of the twentieth century.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-The site at 16-18 Grosvenor Street, The Rocks, does not meet this criteria.
+The site at 16–18 Grosvenor Street, The Rocks, does not meet this criterion.
 The ground plane was last disturbed in 1921 due to the construction of the building.
 Little to no archaeological evidence would remain below ground level.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-The building at 16-18 Grosvenor Street has the potential to demonstrate rare aspects of early twentieth century government administration particularly because it still remains intact.
+The building at 16–18 Grosvenor Street has the potential to demonstrate rare aspects of early twentieth century government administration particularly because it still remains intact.
 The building, is the only known example of an early purpose built government building from the Inter-war period to have three frontages, remaining in The Rocks precinct.
 The building meets this criterion at local level.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The building at 16-18 Grosvenor Street, The Rocks represents an important phase in the historic development of The Rocks area and of government administrative buildings.
+The building at 16–18 Grosvenor Street, The Rocks represents an important phase in the historic development of The Rocks area and of government administrative buildings.
 The façade demonstrates qualities that are typical of the Stripped Classical architecture of the Interwar period and although modifications have been carried out to the interiors, evidence of the style is consistent throughout.
 It is a good example of the use of load bearing brickwork imparting a robust character with restrained use of sandstone and render detailing.
 The building is an example of its period where importance was given to the construction of purpose built government administrative buildings.
 The building meets this criterion at State level.